brandon-toy/SENG480C/Assignment1/README.md

 # Hand Gesture Presentation Controller

-This hand gesture controller, measured using ultrasonic, is an alternative input gesture that helps keep the presenter inflow and smoothly pause a video without having to look down at a keyboard.
+This hand gesture controller, measured using ultrasonic, is an alternative input gesture that helps control videos without the use of a keyboard or mouse.

 - [Hand Gesture Presentation Controller](#hand-gesture-presentation-controller)
   - [Problem](#problem)